 This includes using the rope swing, exploring and pumping water and building with the large crates, stones, planks and other natural resources in the ‘Outdoor Classroom’.
 In August 2018 we had some exciting work taking place at Grimsdell, and we are delighted that phase one of our Outdoor Learning Environment is now complete.

 The result is a creative, organic and enticing space where children can develop skills in an entirely natural and holistic way.

-The project has been led by Emily Jenner our Head of Early years and the school is hugely grateful to her for her vision and determination in getting the project just right – and completed on time.
-Thanks also to the financial contribution of the GPA to help fund the project and the support of the governors in funding the remaining costs.
+The project has been led by Emily Jenner our Head of Early Years and the school is hugely grateful to her for her vision and determination in getting the project just right – and completed on time.

 The definition of a classroom is being revisited for all children, not just those of Pre-Prep age, following the large body of research in the Natural Connections paper that reports children are significantly more motivated, happier and healthier when they learn outside.

 Benefits for teachers

 Roald Dahl once said, “The more risks you allow children to take, the better they learn to take care of themselves.”